Median Barriers on Undivided Roadways

 DEFINITION AND DESCRIPTION

-Longitudinal barriers that separate opposing traffic can reduce cross-median crashes.
-In the U.S., median barriers on undivided roadways are uncommon.
-But other countries (e.g., Sweden) have used them with positive results.
+Median barriers separate opposing traffic and reduce head-on crashes.
+In the U.S., median barriers on undivided roadways are uncommon; however, other countries (e.g., Sweden) have used them with positive results.
 Examples include cable barrier and double-faced guardrail.
-Some DOTs in the U.S. are piloting cable barrier in narrow medians.
+Some State DOTs in the U.S. are piloting cable barrier in narrow medians.

 Implementation Categories